Bauhaus (typeface): History

-The most well known Bauhaus typeface is Bayer's Universal.
+One of the most well known Bauhaus typefaces is Bayer's Universal.
 Major elements of Bauhaus typography in Bayer's original form were the elimination of capital letters, composition based on strong geometrical elements and expressive use of colors, and the replacement of the Gothic font by a more cosmopolitan font suitable for the move from handcrafted to standardized production.

 Jan Tschischold, heavily inspired by the Bauhaus school though never a member, developed a New Typography in 1928.
 The treatise shaped modern typography, printing, and graphic design.

 In 1929, Bauhaus professor, László Moholy-Nagy, issued a statement that said typography "must be communication in its most intense form.
 The emphasis must be on absolute clarity."

 Blippo

 Blippo was designed by Joe Taylor for Fotostar in 1969 as a black version of Burko Bold, which, in turn, is based on the unfinished design by the German Bauhaus school.
 The font was named Blippo Black by Taylor's boss, Robert Trogman.
 It retains proportion and fit of ITC Ronda.

 Blippo was used by Nintendo for the title screen of Super Mario Bros.
 1 and 2.